workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 _"german language used in austria"_ or `zh-tw` for _"chinese language used in taiwan"_.

-_Side Note:_ Beside those common occuring combinations, in your project it might also make sense to have uncommon combinations. `en-jp` could stand for "english language used japan" which does have a few special expression!
+_Side Note:_ Beside those common occurring combinations, in your project it might also make sense to have uncommon combinations. `en-jp` could stand for "english language used japan" which does have a few special expression!